 8. Landscaping Rake

-This professional-type rake also features a long straight handle, and the head is often made from aluminum due to its strength and minimal weight.
+This professional-type rake also features a long, straight handle, and the head is often made from aluminum due to its strength and minimal weight.
 Handles may be wood, aluminum, or fiberglass, but maneuvering this rake can be tough on the hands because the head is so large.
 For the most comfortable use, look for a handle that comes with a padded grip.

-9. Gravel Rake
+9. Stone Rake

 The rake tines are solid metal, and the rake comes with a long aluminum or fiberglass handle.
 Users can both push and pull the rake when leveling out pebbles or gravel.
 For the most comfortable use, look for a non-slip rubber or silicone grip.